One day they are cute, cuddly, and small enough to fit into your hand.

 If your Boston Terrier shows any of the above signs for kennel cough, you should immediately call your veterinarian and have them seen.

 Are you worried about your Boston Terriers’ veterinarian bills?
-While Emily and I do not have insurance for Bella it could be beneficial depending on your personal needs.
+Emily and I recently purchased Pet Assure for Bella.
+It is not like traditional insurance.

 Puppyhood is the quintessential time where your Boston Terrier is growing into their body, personality, and spunky nature.